-For Brexit, Britain's exit from the European Union scheduled for March 29, Cunningham says they are stockpiling lumber in case there are shortage caused by disruption at the ports.
+For Brexit, Britain's exit from the European Union scheduled for March 29, Williamson says they are stockpiling lumber in case there are shortage caused by disruption at the ports.

 "We'll wait and see.
 The reality is we're not sure anyone knows what's going to happen."

 He's excited to come to Oregon for the first time, which has built a reputation in mass timber to add to its history as a lumber state.

 "I like talking to anybody who's passionate about what they do.
 You can always gain something from most people you meet, and sometimes it translates into what you're doing."

 When: March 19-21, 2019